bannastre/CV/README.md

 **British Army** Germany (2007 - 2011)
 *Captain, Squadron 2IC*

-⋅⋅⋅Tank Commander, selected above peers to take the position of Second in Command for a Squadron of 100 Cavalry Soldiers.
+Tank Commander, selected above peers to take the position of Second in Command for a Squadron of 100 Cavalry Soldiers.
 - Responsible for the development, education and pastoral needs of a specialist team of 22 junior soldiers.
 - Reorganised 5 tactical units and implemented their phased, continuous training on Operations in Iraq.
 - Set the tone for core training with strategic planning and a situational leadership style.